 Creating 3D text in After Effects has long been a cottage industry, generating many workarounds, pseudo 3D methods, scripts, new technology, licensing deals, and 3rd-party plug-ins.
 Adding to the parade is one of the big new features in After Effects CS6, the extrusion and material options in the Ray-tracing 3D renderer.
 After Effects CC added another wrinkle, another workaround with Cinema 4D Lite.
-Some will benefit from beautiful renders by the new features, though many will get bogged down by requirements, render times, or inadequate features, and turn to older methods surveyed here.
+Some will benefit from beautiful renders by new features, though some will get bogged down by requirements, render times, or inadequate or involved features, and turn to also surveyed here.

 For the Ray-traced 3D option, which renders instantly with an approved Nvidia CUDA card, Todd Kopriva collected free 3D material options project and tutorials for After Effects CS6, including the presets and tutorials from Motionworks.
-You may also want to read over the intro to CS6 by Chris and Trish Meyer, and their video on Targeting Properties in the new Ray-Traced 3D Engine (pictured above).
-Here's Todd's own introduction, Extruding 3D Text and Shapes and Modifying Geometry Options, from the free After Effects CS6 New Features Workshop from Video2brain:
+You may also want to read over the intro to CS6 by Chris and Trish Meyer, and their video on Targeting Properties in the new Ray-Traced 3D Engine (pictured above; more in AE Help).
+Here’s Todd’s own introduction, Extruding 3D Text and Shapes and Modifying Geometry Options, from the free After Effects CS6 New Features Workshop from Video2brain:

-Render times for ray-tracing might be painful without serious GPU power, which could change if, after snagging the low-hanging fruit, there's longer-term behind-the-scenes development similar to what's begun in Photoshop CS6.
-The issue of hardware requirements and speed was discussed adeptly by Stu Maschwitz in Ray Tracing in After Effects CS6, who "ordered out" some nice renders (embedded below).
+Render times for ray-tracing might be painful without serious GPU power, which could change if, after snagging the low-hanging fruit, there’s longer-term behind-the-scenes development similar to what’s begun in Photoshop CS6.
+The issue of hardware requirements and speed was discussed adeptly by Stu Maschwitz in Ray Tracing in After Effects CS6, who “ordered out” some nice renders (embedded below).
 Stu also discussed missed opportunities for other options in Fast Ray Tracers.

 There are a number of other approaches for creating 3D and faux 3D text (and shapes) in After Effects with native and 3rd party tools.
 It’s rather easier to list them than to demonstrate them, especially since there are a number insightful options for solving deficiencies in the popular, inexpensive approaches (duplicate layers and the Shatter effect).
 For example, without ray-tracing things like reflections (resources) need to be done by hand or with filter assistance, as discussed in the Motionworks’ interview with Zax Dow of Zaxwerks.